 - Online Journal club

 - Integrative Pharmacology and Toxicology Methods

-My research interests are mainly in the areas of cerebrovascular diseases and diabetes, specifically in developing novel predictive and therapeutic avenues for hemorrhagic stroke and vascular complications of diabetes.
+My research interests are mainly in the areas of cerebrovascular diseases and diabetes, specifically in developing novel predictive and therapeutic avenues for ischemic stroke, hemorrhagic stroke, and vascular complications of diabetes.
 My ongoing research topics include: